tgnemecek/core-website/src/collections/pages/coaching.md

     LEARN MORE: Send questions via the message link below--OR take a Premium Profile for a comprehensive report about your own work or life transition strengths & weaknesses--and how to improve them.

-    MOVE FAST FORWARD: Attend one of our excellent seminars...sign up for life-changing implementation program...OR click message link to explore how INDIVIDUALIZED COACHING could change the course of your life and work, now and forever.
+    MOVE FAST FORWARD: Attend one of our excellent seminars...sign up for life-changing implementation program...OR click message link to explore how one-on-one CORE Coaching could change the course of your life and work, now and forever.

     FOR CAREER OR LIFE COACHES: We can certify you to enrich your clients with The Balancing Act's processes, programs and profiles.
-[LINK HERE](https://www.google.com)
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600816113/Coaching_cropped_ibup02.jpg
 benefits: >-
   <ul>